AMasoudKaveh/x-ui-reseller-panel/README.md

 # Support & Contact

-If you find a bug or want to suggest a feature, opening a GitHub Issue is preferred so the discussion can help other users too.
+If you find a bug or want to suggest a feature, opening a GitHub Issue is preferred so the discussion can help other users.

 ### GitHub